cockroachdb/docs/configure-replication-zones.md

 ###  View the Default Replication Zone

-The cluster-wide replication zone (`.default`) is initially set to replicate data to any 3 nodes in your cluster, with ranges in each replica splitting once they get larger than 67108864 bytes.
+The cluster-wide replication zone (`.default`) is initially set to replicate data to any three nodes in your cluster, with ranges in each replica splitting once they get larger than 67108864 bytes.

 To view the default replication zone, use the `./cockroach zone get .default` command with appropriate flags as follows: